 In the dynamic realm of digital advertising, Google Ads has proven to be a game-changer for businesses seeking to connect with their target audience and drive conversions.
-As an Atlanta PPC management agency, one common question that arises for advertisers is: What is a good conversion rate for Google Ads?
+As a PPC management agency, one common question that arises for advertisers is: What is a good conversion rate for Google Ads?
 The answer isn’t a simple number but rather a combination of factors that define success in the context of your specific campaign objectives and industry standards.
 In this article, we’ll delve into the concept of conversion rates in Google Ads, the factors that influence them, and how to determine what constitutes a good conversion rate for your campaigns.

 Introduction to Conversion Rates in Google Ads